mF2C/UserManagement/README.md

 ### Usage Guide

-REST API can be accessed a in port 5001.
+REST API can be accessed at port 5001.
 For example:
 _https://localhost:5001/api/v1/user-management_